 What can you see at the Museo dei Brettii e degli Enotri?

-The museum offers a rich collection of ceramics, weapons, coins, and jewellery from the Palaeolithic to Roman times, as well as a unique Risorgimento section with the first tricolour banner of Cosenza from 1844.
+The museum offers a rich collection of ceramics, weapons, coins, and jewellery from the Palaeolithic to Roman times.
+Alongside the archaeological section, there is also a historical part devoted to the history of Cosenza and events related to the Risorgimento period.

 What are the opening hours of the archaeological museum in Cosenza?